General Skilled Migration (GSM) program is for visa applicants with recognised skills, qualifications and work experience.

 This visa is for highly skilled people who wish to apply independently and are not looking to be sponsored by an employer.

-Applicants for GSM need to obtain is over 60 points and then apply for an Expression of Interest to the Department of [Immigration and Border Protection] of Home Affairs.
-It is important to try to obtain as many points as possible since the Department of [Immigration and Border Protection] of Home Affairs make offers to those who have submitted an EoI based on the number of points achieved and their skills
+Applicants for GSM need to obtain is over 65 points and then apply for an Expression of Interest to the Department of Home Affairs.
+It is important to try to obtain as many points as possible since the Department of Home Affairs make offers to those who have submitted an EoI based on the number of points achieved and their skills

 There are three main subclasses;